WATCH: Vincent Aboubakar scores outrageous scoop chip & then assists equaliser as Cameroon fight back against Serbia in World Cup classic

 Cameroon scores a third! pic.twitter.com/pXvPbKC8I6

-THE BIGGER PICTURE: Cameroon's goals are vital for their hopes of staying in the tournament as the two teams need to avoid defeat in this match or risk crashing out, having each lost their first game.
+THE BIGGER PICTURE: Choupo-Moting's goal proved decisive as the game finished 3-3, securing a vital point for Cameroon and Serbia.
+The two teams still have a chance of going through to the knockout rounds if they manage to get positive results in their final games of the group stage.

-WHAT NEXT FOR CAMEROON?
+WHAT NEXT FOR CAMEROON AND SERBIA?
 After facing Serbia, Cameroon have the unenviable task of coming up against Brazil in their third and final game of the group stage.
+Serbia, meanwhile, will take on Switzerland.

 Editors' Picks